Towards Realistic Face Photo-Sketch Synthesis via Composition-Aided GANs: Method

 Let $\mathcal{M} = \{\mathbf{M}^{(1)}, \cdots, \mathbf{M}^{(C)} \} \in \mathbb{R}^{m \times n \times C}$ denote the pixel-wise face labelling masks.
 Here, $\mathbf{M}^{(c)}_{i,j} \in [0, 1], \text{s.t.~} \sum_c{\mathbf{M}^{(c)}_{i,j}}=1 $ denotes the probability pixel $\mathbf{X}_{i,j}$ belongs to the $c$-th component, predicted by P-Net, $c=1, \cdots, C$ with $C=8$.
 We use soft labels (probabilistic outputs) in this paper.
 In the preliminary implementation, we also tested our model while using hard labels (binary outputs), i.e. each value $\mathbf{M}^{(c)}_{i,j}$ denotes whether $\mathbf{X}_{i,j}$ belongs to the $c$-th component.
 Because it is almost impossible to get absolutely precise pix-wise face labels, using hard labels occasionally yields deformation in the border area between adjacent components.

-We note that an existing face parsing model \cite{Liu2015Multi} is adopted here, as this paper is mainly to explore how to use facial composition information to boost the performance of photo-sketch synthesis.
-We expect that an advanced face parsing model will be complementary to our approach, but it is beyond the scope of this paper.
+\textbf{Notes:} We note that an existing face parsing model \cite{Liu2015Multi} is adopted here, as this paper is mainly to explore how to use facial composition information to boost the performance of photo-sketch synthesis.
+Specially, we here apply the P-Net \cite{Liu2015Multi} pre-trained for face photos to both photos and sketches.

+Although P-Net is not specially designed or learned for sketches, fortunately, we obtain fairly good parsing results.
+This might due to the fact that P-Net is capable of extracting high-semantic features from a face sketch.
+Besides, P-Net involves the consistency of two adjacent pixels and Conditional Random Filed (CRF) inference \cite{Liu2015Multi}, both of which characterize local-dependencies inside an image (photo/sketch) and boost the robustness of P-Net.

+Some examples are shown in Fig. \ref{fig:parsing}, where facial components are distinguished in colors.
+As shown in Fig. \ref{fig:parsing}, P-Net works fine for most faces, but may fail in cases.
+Specially, it is hard for P-Net to precisely detect the hair regions for most face photos/sketches.
+Besides, P-Net may fail to detect eyes (e.g. the example in the forth row, first column) or part of facial skins (e.g. the example in the bottom row, first column).
+Note that face decomposition could more or less introduce errors, however we make no manual intervention or selection to guarantee the claimed overall accuracy.
+Besides, replacing P-Net with some more advanced face parsing method, e.g. MaskGAN \cite{CelebAMaskHQ}, does improve the synthesis performance.
+Related code and results have been released on the project page of this work: \url{https://github.com/fei-hdu/ca-gan}.

+In addition, in our CA-GAN and SCA-GAN, the input photo/sketch and its corresponding parsing masks are complementary to each other.
+Even if the parsing masks are not precise enough, the generator is expected to produce a high-quality face sketch/photo.
+As will be shown in Section \ref{sec:experiment}, the apparent performance improvement of our methods over cGAN further reflects the effectiveness of the parsing results.
+We expect that an advanced face parsing model will be complementary to our approach, but it is slightly beyond the scope of this paper.